 To suggest conference strands or topics, click here.

-Welcome to the 2020 Learning Revolution online conference.
+Welcome to the 2020 Learning Revolution daily online education conference.

 This is an historic and unique event.
-Sessions will be held daily over the course of two months, all free to attend live.
+Sessions are being held daily over the course of two months, all free to attend live.

-A calendar will list all sessions as they are scheduled on a rolling basis, and a daily email will give the final schedule for each day.
+A set of time-zone-based calendars list all sessions as they are scheduled on a rolling basis.
 The sessions will also be recorded and available to watch for free during the conference.
-Afterwards, access to the archive of recordings may have a financial cost--depending on how much sponsorship we are able to obtain!

-The call for proposals opens on March 23rd.
+The call for proposals is continually open.
 Presentation acceptances will be made on a rolling basis almost immediately, and presenters will be given the opportunity to choose a presentation day / time that is convenient to their own schedule.